OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

   }

   identity network-category-none {
     description "This is used when endpoint selection identifies if live, potential or intended.
 This is the default";
   }

   identity network-category-potential {
     base "st:network-category";
     description "Potential topology.
 There may be optionally one or multiple instances of the potential network, related to the current network.
-Timestamp determines what historical snapshot has been used when creating the potential network instance";
+Timestamp determines what historical snapshot has been used when
+                 creating the potential network instance";
   }

   augment "/nw:networks/nw:network" {

     description
       "Adding optional capability for modelling of potential and intended network";

     leaf network-category {
       type identityref {
         base st:network-category;
       }
       description
         "The network category: none, live, potential, intended.
          Default is none.";
     }
     leaf live-network-ref {
       description
         "Required for potential and intended only to connect to the live network instance";
        type leafref {
          path "/nw:networks/nw:network/nw:network-id";
        require-instance false;
     }
     leaf timestamp {
       description
-        "Required for potential only to connect to the historical snapshot type yang:date-and-time;
+        "Required for potential only to connect to the historical snapshot";
+      type yang:date-and-time;
     }
   }